gyorgygutai/react-sticky-fill/README.md

 ```

-The component passes through every other prop besides the ones shown above.
+The component passes through every other prop, just like the ones shown above.

 ## Further reading